initialxy/initialxy.github.io/_posts/2013-11-24-flexbox-for-mobile-web-layout.md

 ### Popular Alternatives

 If you've been a mobile web developer for a long time, you are probably aware of some of the more popular layouts.
 Currently the most commonly used one is to apply `position: fixed;` for header or footer, and have contents scroll with page body.
 Then add margin or padding that's equal to the constant height of header or footer.
 This is a perfectly fine approach and is more backward compatible.
-(As far as `position: fixed;` goes, which was MIA from mobile web browsers in the earlier years.)
+(As far as `position: fixed;` goes, which was missing from mobile web browsers in the earlier years.)
 I have no objection to this approach as long as your requirements are fine with it.
 However while we are here, let's compare the differences.

 Pros: